Legendborn (The Legendborn Cycle #1) (Hardcover)

 She recruits Nick, a self-exiled Legendborn with his own grudge against the group, and their reluctant partnership pulls them deeper into the society’s secrets—and closer to each other.
 But when the Legendborn reveal themselves as the descendants of King Arthur’s knights and explain that a magical war is coming, Bree has to decide how far she’ll go for the truth and whether she should use her magic to take the society down—or join the fight.

 About the Author

-Tracy Deonn is the New York Times bestselling and Coretta Scott King - John Steptoe Award winning author of Legendborn, and a second-generation fangirl.
-She grew up in central North Carolina, where she devoured fantasy books and Southern food in equal measure.
+Tracy Deonn is the #1 New York Times bestselling and award-winning author of The Legendborn Cycle.
+She grew up in central North Carolina as a second-generation fangirl, devouring fantasy books and Southern food in equal measure.
 After earning her bachelor’s and master’s degrees in communication and performance studies from the University of North Carolina at Chapel Hill, Tracy worked in live theater, video game production, and K–12 education.
-When she’s not writing, Tracy speaks on panels at science fiction and fantasy conventions, reads fanfic, arranges puppy playdates, and keeps an eye out for ginger-flavored everything.
-She can be found on Twitter at @TracyDeonn and at TracyDeonn.com.
+When she’s not writing, Tracy reads comics and fanfic, arranges puppy playdates, and keeps an eye out for ginger-flavored everything.
+She can be found online at @TracyDeonn and at TracyDeonn.com.